enear/keepachangelog-maven-plugin/README.md

-# Keep a changelog Maven Plugin
+# Keep a changelog Maven plugin

 This Maven plugin to manage changelogs that adheres to [keep a changelog](http://keepachangelog.com/en/1.0.0/).
 The plugin tasks are described